yxqiao/Keypoints-detection-and-pose-optimization/README.md

-# Q-Learning
+# Keypoint Detection and Pose Optimization

-This project contains the source code for Q-learning with the DDQN trick.
-We implement the DDQN in two classific model provided by gyms, CartPole and Acrobot.
+This project contains the source code for Keypoint detection and pose optimization problem.

-The code is testes in the following enviroment.
+The code use the following package.

-- OpenAI Gym’s version of CartPole and Acrobot
+- Numpy
 - Pytorch

 ## Keypoint Detection